 Who Bludgeoned Bea In Belfast?

-This is a self-guided, walking murder mystery ‘taster trail’, for if you’ve not got much time or want to try a mini Whodunit Hunt to see if you’ll like them.
+This is a self-guided, walking murder mystery ‘taster trail’, for if you’re short on time or want to try a mini Whodunit Hunt to see if you’ll like them.
 We hope you do!

 - On your clue hunt you’ll discover quite a number of historic spots and beautiful buildings on a trail less than a mile long.
 You’ll see the Grand Opera House, Belfast’s most famous bar and a much older drinking place, the beautiful Presbyterian Assembly Buildings, and much more.
 You’ll also learn about some interesting historical characters!

-- The little Whodunit Hunt booklet for this murder mystery is still packed with 18 clues and some extra historical information too.
+- The little Whodunit Hunt booklet for this murder mystery is still packed with 18 clues and extra historical information … and we’ve recently added a couple of Super Sleuth clues for you spot as well!
 Note: all of the clues are brand new for this Whodunit Hunt and separate from our main Belfast City trail.

 - The recommended time for this murder mystery is 60-90 minutes and the route is completely flat.
-It costs only £3.50!
+It costs only £3.99!

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.